 Receive a Flu Shot

-Flu season peaks between December and February and can last into May.
+Flu season peaks in colder months and can last into spring.
 Get immunized at a pharmacy or your doctor’s office to reduce your risk of getting the flu.

 Go for a Physical